 Adding windows to a garage door has many benefits.
 However, it also lets people see into your garage and scope out any valuables you may store there.
 To prevent the prying eyes of potential thieves, consider frosted glass or window covers.
 Similarly, windows let thieves know your vehicle is gone and that the house is likely unoccupied.

 Making sure your garage door is safe is an important part of home maintenance.
 This not only reduces the risk of injuries, but a secure door will also prevent potential burglars from accessing your home.
 Follow these simple garage door security tips to ensure your safety and the safety of your home.
-For any major repairs or upgrades, contact Exitech for a quote.
+For any major repairs or upgrades, contact Exitech, the door specialist for a quote.
 Their experts will be happy to assist you.